Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Lesson: Talk about how bees help flowers.
 Practice the "B-B-B-Buzz" sound.

 Craft: Paper Plate Bee.
 Paint a paper plate yellow with black stripes.
-Attach "wings" made from wax paper or tracing paper.
+Attach "wings" made from wax paper, coffee filters, or tracing paper.

 Activity: Pollen Toss.
 Use yellow pom-poms ("pollen") and have children try to toss them into "flowers" (colorful bowls or buckets) around the yard or room.